 Note: Wearing contact lenses altering the appearance of your eye is strictly prohibited during the biometric data capture (color contact lenses, magnifying contact lenses).

 The photo requirement chart shows examples of non-compliant photos “✗,” and the correct equivalent “✓”, according to Schengen requirements.

-By agreement with the Embassy of Portugal in Thailand, Applicants for a Short Stay visa types may apply at TLScontact.
+By agreement with the Embassy of Portugal in Algeria, Applicants for a Short Stay visa types should apply at TLScontact.

 The TLScontact procedure is not compulsory, applicants can also go directly to the Embassy’s Visa Sector to submit their application in person.
-Applicants must set Embassy appointments through our call centre: +66 (0)2838 6699.
+Applicants must set Embassy appointments through our Call Centre: (+213) 982 218 190.

-The Embassy of Portugal and TLScontact are only able to accept visa applications from Thai residents.
-Visa applications from non-residents, including Thai nationals, who are settled in another country can only be processed if applicants can prove that they have an urgent and unforeseen need to travel to Portugal whilst visiting Thailand and thus are unable to apply in their country of residence.
+The Embassy of Portugal and TLScontact are only able to accept visa applications from Algerian residents.
+Visa applications from non-residents, including Algerian nationals, who are settled in another country can only be processed if applicants can prove that they have an urgent and unforeseen need to travel to Portugal whilst visiting Algeria and thus are unable to apply in their country of residence.